Table of contents

 7. Set Created Trigger (Web Container).

 Click Trigger Configuration and choose Custom event here.
-Then specify cookie_consent_update as the Event name.
+Then enter cookie_consent_update as the Event name.
 Under This trigger fires on, make sure All Custom Events is checked.
-Then save the trigger.
+Next, save the trigger.

 Next, go to the Tag requiring additional adjustments, in this case the Facebook Pixel.
-Click this tag and replace the Trigger with cookie_consent_update (the trigger you just created).
-It is the replacement for the all pages trigger.
+Click on this tag and replace the Trigger with cookie_consent_update (the trigger you just created).
+This replaces the all pages trigger.

 On the TAGGRS website, you can choose which cookies you accept and which you do not.
 You can choose Marketing / Preferences / Statistics (Necessary required).
-We now need to ensure that these different levels of consent are forwarded.
-This means that if someone does not accept marketing, Google Tag Manager preferences / statistics data will still be sent.
-If you don’t, for example with ad_storage the data is only forwarded when the marketing cookies are accepted.
+We now need to make sure that these different levels of consent are forwarded.
+This means that if someone does not accept marketing, Google Tag Manager preferences / statistics will still send data.
+If you don't, for example with ad_storage, data is only forwarded when the marketing cookies are accepted.

-For consent mode v2, ad_user_data and ad_personalization have been added.
-The variable Cookiebot – Consent reads only the categories from Cookiebot (marketing, preferences & statistics).
-As a result, these two variables cannot be read.
+For Consent Mode v2, ad_user_data and ad_personalization have been added.
+The Cookiebot - Consent variable only reads out the categories from Cookiebot (marketing, preferences & statistics).
+As a result, these two variables cannot be read out.

 Cookiebot maps its own categories to the types according to consent mode as follows.
-Basically, New types are read out, but fall under the category of marketing.
+Basically, the new types are read but fall under the marketing category.

 • ad_storage = Marketing